 What retailer has the best solar feed-in tariff in QLD?

-At the time of writing (June 2021), Mojo power currently has the highest solar feed-in tariff offer in QLD, whereby the maximum a customer can get is 18 cents per kilowatt hour (c/kWh).
-ReAmped Energy comes in second at 17 c/kWh with Discovery Energy at 16 c/kWh.
+At the time of writing (November 2021), Mojo power currently has the highest solar feed-in tariff offer in QLD, whereby the maximum a customer can get is 18 cents per kilowatt hour (c/kWh) which is capped at a maximum of 5kWh per day.
+Discover Energy comes in second at 16c/kWh which is capped at 300kWh per quarter.

 Each of those plans is subject to eligibility criteria and specific terms and conditions which you can read on their websites.

 Best Solar Feed-In Rates in Queensland

 The below table shows a minimum and maximum solar feed-in tariff that each provider gives.
 Please note that this information changes on a regular basis and this table is updated to reflect this.

 |Retailer||State||Min Solar FIT||Max Solar FIT||Notable Conditions|